Nord Stream sabotage: How are the key players reacting? – DW – 08/16/2024

 On Friday, Poland strongly denied claims made by the former boss of Germany's BND intelligence agency August Hanning that Warsaw "was heavily involved in the preparation of this attack."

-"Poland did not take part in anything," he said, commenting on the claims made by the German intelligence veteran, who lead the BND between 1998 and 2005.
+"Poland did not take part in anything," he said, commenting on the claims made by the German intelligence veteran, who led the BND between 1998 and 2005.

 "I think this is Russian disinformation resonating through the words of German politicians," Gawkowski said.